Commentary: When machines make decisions on our behalf, fears of redundancy, new questions emerge

 It should be an ingredient in creating a city that transforms the way of life of its citizens, boosting quality of life.
 Used ethically, we can all look forward to a new and exciting future with opportunities far beyond our imagination.

 Gianfranco Casati is Group Chief Executive Growth Markets at Accenture.
-Teo Lay Lin is country managing director at Accenture Singapore.
+Teo Lay Lim is country managing director at Accenture Singapore.